symfony/symfony-docs/controller.rst

     throw new \Exception('Something went wrong!');

-In every case, an error page is shown to the end user and a full debug error page is shown to the developer (i.e. when you're in "Debug" mode - see :ref:`page-creation-environments`).
+In every case, an error page is shown to the end user and a full debug error page is shown to the developer (i.e. when you are in "Debug" mode - see :ref:`page-creation-environments`).

 To customize the error page that's shown to the user, see the